zack-bitcoin/amoveo/docs/design/sortition_chains.md

 The cost to the server is (6 block periods of confirmations)*(interest rate)*(amount of money which you will be able to receive I the new sortition contract)

-So this should be a way to instantly increase your stake in sortition contracts more than 1000x, instantly, without waiting confirmations.
+So this is a way to instantly increase the amount of value you can potentially receive in sortition contracts more than 1000x, within a few confirmations, trustlessly.

 But, you need an existing sortition contract before you can do this trick.